Install FreeBSD 13.1 on Oracle Cloud

 2. Identify your disk with fdisk -l, in my case it’s /dev/sda

-3. Flashing: It depends on your VM (AMD64 or AARCH64), you need to use the good one
+3. Flashing: depends of your VM (AMD64 or AARCH64), you need to use the good one

 # AMD64